thegecko/simpleble/docs/simpleble/faq.rst

 - Windows and MacOS only support a single Bluetooth adapter
 - WSL does not support Bluetooth
 - MacOS versions 12.0-12.2 have scanning issues
-- Android support is currently in Alpha stage
 - iOS support for versions below 15.0 is untested
+- Android support is currently in Release Candidate stage

 **Why do I get UUIDs for the peripheral address on MacOS?**